vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

          with R or other programming languages, we hope you will still find these 2 sessions useful.

 **SAY**: A note for those of you who are already confident programmers.
 Today
          may feel slow for you.
 We're covering the basics.
 Feel free to read ahead and try to complete some exercises.
 There are links to more advanced exercises in several places.
 You're welcome to attempt these and ask questions about them.

-         If you are a new programmer there are a lot of new concepts that we will cover today and you will feel exhausted soon enough.
+**SAY**: If you are a new programmer there are a lot of new concepts that we
+         will cover today and you will feel exhausted soon enough.
 You might feel left behind at some point.
          If this happens please tell us!
 We are not in a hurry and telling us you need more time or help will not ruin the course for anyone else.